bignerdranch/expandable-recycler-view/README.md

 git clone git@github.com:bignerdranch/expandable-recycler-view.git
 ```

-Then, navigate inside the directory, clean and build from Android Studio with
+Then, navigate inside the directory, clean and build from Android Studio or with
 ```
 ./gradlew clean app:assemble
 ```